tamirzitman/Genetic-Algorithm/README.md

 **Note: Make sure the input file is in the correct format and contains valid job details.
 The script assumes the input is well-formed and does not perform extensive error checking.**

 # Additional Information
-The script uses a fitness function based on the delay cost to evaluate the quality of each job schedule.
 The algorithm employs selection, crossover, and mutation operations to evolve the population towards better solutions.
-The output includes the best job schedule found and the corresponding delay cost.
+The output includes the best job schedule found.
 Feel free to experiment with different input files and algorithm parameters to achieve optimal results.